Hand roll sushi: ingredients (usually seafood) wrapped in cone-shaped using a single piece of seaweed (©Saga Prefecture/©JNTO)

 Updated: November 29, 2016

 Why is seaweed popular?
-What’s in 8 grams of seaweed that you can find in 100 grams of raw sirloin steak?
+What’s in eight grams of seaweed that you can find in 100 grams of raw sirloin steak?
 How can this algae benefit your health?

 The table colours are changing.
 Make way meat…plants are taking centre plate as North American consumers seek healthier lifestyles.
 Specialty Food News forecasts vegetables will top the list substituting animal-based proteins and high carbohydrate foods.
 Leading the way is seaweed.